What is in our Buchu Tea?

 - Use 1 teaspoon of our herbal blend per cup of boiling water.

-- Allow to brew for 3-5 minutes before drinking.
+- Allow to brew for a minimum of 3-5 minutes before drinking.
+Can be left to infuse for longer.

 - Consume a maximum of 1- 2 litres per day or as desired.